Ampullate/require-featured-image-extended/readme.txt

 By default it works on the "Post" content type only, but you can specify other content types, or turn it off for Posts in the new options page in your left sidebar: Settings > Req Featured Image.
 Simply check and uncheck the appropriate types, set a minimum image size if you desire, hit save and you're all set.
 Happy publishing!

-= Anything else? =

-Don't forget to check out [the plugins page on our website](http://pressupinc.com/wordpress-plugins/require-featured-image/), and don't hesitate to [browse and fork on GitHub](https://github.com/pressupinc/require-featured-image).
-Have a unique WordPress project you need help on?
-[Get in touch with Press Up](http://pressupinc.com/contact/) to set yourself up for success.

 == Installation ==

 Activate the plugin.
 No other steps are necessary to require featured images on Posts only.